18 total units

 Yes, you can invest in a real estate syndication using a retirement account by utilizing a Self-Directed IRA (SDIRA).
 To do this, you’ll need to open an SDIRA with a custodian such as such as American IRA, Directed IRA, or Vantage IRA that allows real estate investments.
 Once your account is set up and funded – either through a rollover from an existing retirement account or through new contributions – you can select a real estate syndication to invest in.
 Your custodian will help facilitate the investment by ensuring that all transactions are completed in the name of your SDIRA.

-Our investor relation’s team will provide monthly or quarterly email updates on the investment’s progress including renovation status/pictures, rents received, and distribution amount for the period.
+We will provide monthly email updates on the project's progress including renovation status, pictures, rents received, and distribution amounts for the period.
 You will also receive a K-1 statement each year for your tax filing.

 You can get started by joining our Investor List.
 From there we will schedule a call to discuss your investing goals and where you are currently at on your financial journey.